-Claymation is the talk of the town ever since ACMI's exclusive Wallace & Gromit and Friends: The Magic of Aardman Exhibition opened to the public in June.
+Claymation is the talk of the town ever since ACMI's exclusive Wallace & Gromit and Friends: The Magic of Aardman Exhibition opened at Melbourne's national museum of film, TV, video games, digital culture & art.

-This extraordinary display boasting some 350 objects exploring the Aardman Studio's impressive 40 year history will run for an extended season, remaining open until 29 January 2018.
+This extraordinary display saw some 350 objects exploring the Aardman Studio's impressive 40 year history and ran for an extended season.

 Claymation workshops at the ACMI involve all members of the family, ideally aimed at children age 6 plus.
 That said, we had our 3 year old join in the fun, crafting with clay inevitably his favourite thing.